amarkhullar1/reactive-notebook/README.md

 - **Live Feedback**: See execution status (idle/running/success/error) for each cell
 - **Cycle Detection**: Circular dependencies are detected and reported
 - **Monaco Editor**: Full-featured Python code editing with syntax highlighting
+- **Multiple Notebooks**: Create, switch between, rename, and delete notebooks - each with its own isolated namespace
-- **Persistence**: Notebook state is saved to disk and restored on restart
+- **Persistence**: Notebooks are saved to disk and restored on restart
 - **Rich Output Display**: Beautiful rendering of pandas DataFrames, Series, and numpy arrays

 ## How It Differs from Jupyter